Golden Dawn (magazine)

-Golden Dawn (Chrysi Avgi) was a neo-fascist magazine published between 1980 and 1984 in Greece.
-The magazine was media outlet of the political group with the same name.
+Golden Dawn (Χρυσή Αυγή) was a neo-Nazi magazine published Greece.
+It was established in 1980.
+The magazine was the media outlet of the political group with the same name.

 History and profile

-Golden Dawn was launched by an extremist group led by Nikolaos Michaloliakos who also edited it.
+Golden Dawn was launched by a group led by Nikolaos Michaloliakos who also edited it.
 Then, they started a political group with the same name of which the goal was to disseminate their views through the magazine.
 The group adhered to national socialism and fascism, and the magazine described itself as a platform of national socialism.
 It frequently published articles about Adolf Hitler praising Nazism.
 Its cover featured the swastika as its symbol.

+In 1983, a political party of the same name was established.
 The magazine was temporarily closed down by the Greek government in 1983.
 Golden Dawn resumed publication in 1984, but it was banned and permanently folded the same year.
+The magazine reappeared in 1986 and again resumed publishing.
+It was still published in 1993.